1984vc/startup-finance/README.md

 1. Run the development server - `yarn dev`
 1. Visit the localhost server at http://localhost:3000/startup-finance/safe-conversion

+### Library

+The majority of the calculations and core work happen in the library.
+If you have issues with the underlying math and calculation, it's likely in the library.
+Please write a test showing the issue along with a proposed fix.

 ### Testing / Linting / Staging

 This library is tested using Jest, which you can run with `yarn test`